muccc/acab-streetlife/README.md

 Example:

     import acabsl

     #enable double buffering
     acabsl.update()

     # let every pixel of the wall chosen by the server fade to red
     for x in range(acabsl.WALLSIZEX):
         for y in range(range.WALLSIZEY):
             acabsl.send(x,y,255,0,0,500)
     '''
     # let every pixel of every wall fade to red
     for wall in range(acabsl.NOOFWALLS):
         for x in range(acabsl.WALLSIZEX):
             for y in range(range.WALLSIZEY):
                 acabsl.send(x,y,255,0,0,500,wall)
     '''

     #execute all fades at once
     acabsl.update()

 Have a look at the scripts in the animations directory for examples.
 We also have audio examples ;)

+## Test animations using simulator

 A simulator is available for local animation testing.
 To use it you have to install the pygame library.
 The command to install pygame on Debian based systems is: